 Abbreviation for "Bureau of Alcohol, Tobacco, Firearms and Explosives".
-The US Federal Bureau of Investigation was established in 1972 and was subordinate to the US Department of Justice.
+The American federal police agency was founded in 1972 and was subordinate to the US Department of Justice.
 Its main tasks were to combat violent crime and protect the public in connection with alcohol, tobacco, firearms and explosives.
-In detail, the authority was responsible, for example, for taxation, for the approval of labels, for the movement of alcohol between the states and protection against adulteration (pancakes).
-In connection with alcohol, compliance with the legal regulations was monitored.
-On behalf of the US federal government, the office developed the American Appellation System AVA (American Viticultural Area) from the 1970s onwards, based on the model of the French Appellation d'Origine Protégée, which then became effective for the entire USA in 1983.
+Specifically, the authority was responsible, for example, for taxation, for the approval of labels, for the movement of alcohol between the federal states and protection against adulteration (pantschereien).
+In connection with alcohol, compliance with the legal regulations was controlled.
+On behalf of the US federal government, the office developed the American Appellation System AVA (American Viticultural Area) from the 1970s onwards, modelled on the French Appellation d'Origine Protégée, which was then put into effect for the entire USA in 1983.